Dock J. Jordan

 Dock Jackson Jordan (October 18, 1866 – October 20, 1943) was an American lawyer, author, politician, educator, historian and civil rights activist.
-On July 14, 1917, a letter that Jordan wrote criticizing President Woodrow Wilson's policies on African-Americans and condemning the administration for the East St. Louis Riot was published in the Raleigh Independent.
+On July 14, 1917, a letter that Jordan wrote criticizing President Woodrow Wilson's segregationist policies and condemning the administration for the East St. Louis Riot was published in the Raleigh Independent.
 The letter was subsequently published in many African-American newspapers and caused North Carolina governor Thomas Bickett to fear increased anger among African-Americans.
-He asked United States Attorney General Thomas Watt Gregory to investigate Jordan, and proceeded to carry out a campaign of harassment and intimidation of prominent African-Americans in the state who did not denounce the educator's remarks.
+He asked United States Attorney General Thomas Watt Gregory to investigate Jordan, and proceeded to carry out a campaign of harassment and intimidation of prominent black leaders in the state who did not denounce the educator's remarks.

 Early life

-Dock Jackson Jordan was born October 18, 1866, in Cuthbert, Georgia to Giles and Julia Jordan.
-Giles Dolphus Jordan was born a slave in 1840 in South Carolina and died in 1898 in Early County, Georgia.
+Dock Jackson Jordan, who was of African American heritage, was born October 18, 1866, in Cuthbert, Georgia to the Rev. Giles Dolphus Jordan and Julia Elmira White Jordan.
+Giles Jordan was born a slave in 1840 in South Carolina and died in 1898 in Early County, Georgia.
 On June 24, 1867, he registered to vote in Randolph County, Georgia; two years after his emancipation from slavery.
 He was a slave on the Westmoreland Plantation in Spartanburg, South Carolina.
 The elder Jordan was a Circuit Rider and 25-year veteran A.M.E. minister.
+He was appointed pastor of Wesley Chapel A.M.E.
+Church in Blakely, Georgia by Bishop Thomas Marcus Decatur Ward in 1875.

-Julia Elmira White was born a slave in August 1847 and died on December 2, 1933, in Blakely, Georgia.
+Julia White Jordan was born a slave in August 1847 and died on December 2, 1933, in Blakely, Georgia.
 According to her descendants and as evidenced by the success of her children, education was important to Julia.
 She ensured that each of her eight children attended school.